alkalir/aiphs_alka/getting_started/README.md

 - COMPOSE THE GLOBAL MONITOR - Open your *global_mon.vhd* and instantiate the DCI and the LMICs;

-- CONNECT THE GLOBAL MONITOR - Connect the global monitor monitor to the host and to the monitored interconnections.
+- CONNECT THE GLOBAL MONITOR - Connect the global monitor to the host and to the monitored interconnections.

 # APIs
 The APIs to use the generated monitoring systems are contained in lib/SW folder. <br />